Site icon Angie's Diary

 * * *

-Remember, there will always be someone willing to hurt you, put you down, gossip about you, belittle your accomplishments and judge you unworthy.
+Remember, someone will always be willing to hurt you, put you down, gossip about you, belittle your accomplishments, and judge you as unworthy.
 We are living in an era of dehumanization.
 We have grown numb to less social interaction by way of new technology.
 Even so, no one has the right to say or do anything that diminishes us in our own eyes, not our politicians, our neighbors, our fellow churchgoers, or our domestic partners.

 Dignity

-Hurting a person’s dignity should be labeled a crime but it is not.
+Hurting a person’s dignity should be labeled a crime, but it is not.
 So, we must hold ourselves up during those moments when others try to tear us down.
 When we maintain our self-assurance, we’re like comets hitting a new atmosphere.
-We can uncover feelings of self-assurance that we didn’t know existed when we stay positive.
-Have a clear vision of yourself as a shooting star like me.
-I’m not going to die out if I fight to believe I am special, just as I was created to be.
+When we stay positive, we can uncover feelings of self-assurance that we didn’t know existed.

-Remember, life can beat us down and the walls we build can be so dense that even our dearest friends, partners, spouses and children can’t get in.
-Imagine how our world be different if we stopped allowing other people to dilute or poison our moments their words or opinions.
+Remember, life can beat us down, and the walls we build can be so dense that even our dearest friends, partners, spouses, and children can’t get in.
+Imagine how our world would be different if we stopped allowing other people to dilute or poison our moments, their words, or opinions.

 Exit mobile version